newrelic-experimental/tls-proxy/README.md

 In order for Squid running on Debian 11 to accept < TLSv1.2 connections the OpenSSL configuration has to be configured to allow it.
 This is configured by setting the `MinProtocol` to "TLSv1.0" in [openssl.cnf](proxy/openssl.cnf).
 This is the only change to the default OpenSSL configuration file.

+## Windows

+If your legacy system is a Windows based server, please see [this guide](https://github.com/newrelic-experimental/tls-proxy.git) if you're experiencing issues with the certificate setup

 ## Contributing

 We encourage your contributions to improve [TLS Proxy](../../)!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company, please drop us an email at opensource@newrelic.com.